Emmotes/ic_spoilers/docs/index.md

 Of course - spoilers are subject to change at any time.
 Don't plan any major life events around them.

-# Champions
+# Event Champions

-These are the champions that are upcoming and all the information we know about them.
+These are the event champions that are upcoming and all the information we know about them.
 Dates are guesstimates based on the normal event schedule.

 * The Great Modron March - 24 May 2023
   * [Evandra](evandra.md) - Half-Elf Fighter of Awful Ones